gimasi/GMX_LR1_AT_MODEM/README.md

 ![STM32Flash](/docs/img/Stm32FlashLoader.png?raw=true)

-Choose the COM port where your TUINO is connected (usually the last COM port in the list).<br/>
+1. Choose the COM port where your TUINO is connected (usually the last COM port in the list).
-Set the page size to 128 ( using the pulldown and not writing directly the number).<br/>
+2. Set the page size to 128 ( using the pulldown and not writing directly the number).
-Select the .bin file from the directory where you have downloaded it.<br/>
+3. Select the .bin file from the directory where you have downloaded it.
-Press "Write Firmware & Jump".</br>
+4. Press "Write Firmware & Jump".
-When the "Programming" action is reaching 100% the LED's on the green LoRaWAN module will flash.
-If they don't flash, it means something went wrong and please repeat the procedure, first resetting the Tuino 1 board.<br/>
+5. When the "Programming" action is reaching 100% the LED's on the green LoRaWAN module will flash.
+If they don't flash, it means something went wrong and please repeat the procedure, first resetting the Tuino 1 board.
-Install your own use case again to the board via the Arduino IDE<br/>
+6. Install your own use case again on the Tuino 1 board via the Arduino IDE